Out in the Desert Dunes, Where the Imagination Runs Free

 Ascending to the top of these mountainous, wind-blown dunes, you’ll experience a thrill that will leave you tingling all over.
-There’s plenty of time to take in the unrivaled views of vast African desert expanse, as our trips to Erg Chebbi and Erg Chegaga are designed to take place over six relaxing and enthralling days.
+There’s plenty of time to take in the unrivalled views of vast African desert expanse, like our trips to Erg Chebbi and Erg Chegaga are designed to take place over six relaxing and enthralling days.

 When you travel with Desert Majesty you enjoy the comfort and luxury of 4×4 transportation and sumptuous tented accommodation.
 You’ll experience the local Berber feel of life, and enjoy mouthwatering, delicious meals that are carefully prepared by local Moroccan chefs.

 Ready to reserve your dream trip to Erg Chebbi and Erg Chegaga?
 You can book for a party of up to six people, and rest assured that Desert Majesty will provide you with a truly spectacular experience.

 Here are the details for each day of the trip:

 1st day: Marrakesh – Dades